“Finally, all of you be of one mind, having compassion for one another; love as brothers, be tenderhearted, be

 When emotions operate properly, they appreciate or respond to God’s viewpoint and the Christian way of life.
 Emotions are the responder of the soul.
 If we are going to enjoy our emotions, we must orient to the biblical view of life.
-When emotions control truth, then we will distort life.
+When emotions control the mind, then we will distort life.
 The whole issue is which controls which.
 If emotions control the mind, then we are in danger of instability.
 If the Word controls our minds, then God gives us an orientation to life.
-One is stable, and the other unstable.
+One is stable and objective, and the other unstable and subjective.

 Tenderhearted is the relationship between a person who orients to God’s way of thinking and how that influences emotions.
 Biblically, the mind influences emotions, not the other way around.
 When emotions influence the mind, the believer develops weakness in his soul.

 Tenderheartedness is a grace attitude toward God’s family.

 Emotion is no criterion for the Christian life.
 How we feel does not determine the truth.
 We are not Christians because we feel saved.
 We are not spiritual because we feel spiritual.
-Emotions are simply the vent of our attitudes.
+Emotions are basically the vent of our attitudes.
 Our status before God depends on what God says, not how we feel.

 Are you cold-hearted?
 Are you callused to the pain of others?
 Do you have the ability to imagine yourself in someone else’s shoes?
 Can you put yourself in his place?
 This is the eye that can see the unseen.
 Some of us have lost our capacity for compassion.
-We are immune to the needs of others just as medical doctors become hardened to the pain of his patients so Christians can become numb to the pain of his fellow Christians.
+We are immune to others’ needs just as medical doctors become hardened to the pain of their patients so Christians can become numb to the pain of their fellow Christians.

 We can lose the ability to feel pain in someone else’s heart.
-Due to exposure to so much grief through the media, we blunt our minds to the needs of others.
-When we hear daily of tragedy and suffering of humanity, we simply lapse into sloppy sentimentalism that simply feels for a moment the heartache of others.
+Due to exposure to so much grief through the media, we blunt our minds to others’ needs.
+When we hear daily of the tragedy and suffering of humanity, we lapse into sloppy sentimentalism that only feels for a moment the heartache of others.